ekmwest/ekmwest-site/src/posts/short-thoughts-2022.md

 Prototype to learn.

 Don't try to figure it out.
-Instead, try to figure out how to figure it out.
+Try to figure out how to figure it out.

 It's not about how much you know, it's about how fast you learn.
 Compete with kids instead of experts.